Jump to accessibility statement Skip to content

 Academic requirements

-To be considered for Med Start, you must meet our academic requirements.
+To be considered for First Choice: Medicine, you must meet our academic requirements.

 You must have five GCSE awards at grade A/7, with a minimum of grade B/6 in Maths, English Language, Biology, Chemistry and Physics (Dual Award Science is Accepted).

-You must have A Levels in three subjects achieved within a single sitting, including Biology or Chemistry, plus another designated science subject (Biology, Chemistry, Physics, Maths/Further Maths/Statistics).
+You must be studying A Levels in three subjects achieved in one sitting, including Biology or Chemistry, plus another designated science subject (Biology, Chemistry, Physics, Maths/Further Maths/Statistics).
 Only one subject from a combination of Maths, Further Maths and Statistics will be considered from the three A Levels.

 We do not accept the following qualifications for Medicine: